 - Perform due diligence checks on your potential business partner.

-- Provide your potential business partner with two copies of a letter of invitation.
+- Provide your visiting potential business partner with two copies of a letter of invitation.

-- Provide your potential business partner with 24-hour contact details to present when arriving in Canada.
+- Provide your visiting potential business partner with 24-hour contact information of a representative from your business.
+Your visitor may:

 - Date Modified: